monktastic/blog/pages/metaphysics/fear.md

 What is it that prevents methods of wisdom from leading to insanity?

-A reasonable first guess is that techniques for wisdom are not meant to be taken literally.
+Perhaps it is simply that these techniques are not meant to be taken literally.
 This is not *really* a dream; you are not *really* the Buddha; events don't *really* have anything to do with you.
-These are just tools meant figuratively.
+These are just meant figuratively.

 But there's another possibility.
 Wisdom traditions exist to prepare your mind for insights that it otherwise could not handle.
-The reason that psychedelic trips sometimes result in very difficult symptoms isn't because "some neurotransmitters something something," it's because they can reveal *genuine insights* that we may not be ready for, and that get mangled in translation into our inflexible minds.
+The reason that psychedelic trips sometimes result in very difficult symptoms isn't because "some neurotransmitters something something," it's because they can reveal *genuine insights* that we may not be ready for, and that get mangled in translation into our unprepared minds.

-There *is* a sense in which this *is* your dream; you really *are* the Buddha; and everything in this life *is* related to you.
+There *is* a sense in which this *is* your dream; you really *are* the Buddha; and everything you encounter *is* relevant to you.
 It's just that "you" doesn't mean what you think it does.

 Rather than try to communicate this myself, I'd like to share a beautiful piece.